AnasDEV2005/HARISSA/README.md

 # TELL Programming Language

-TELL stands for “Textual Explicit Lightweight Language.”
+TELL stands for “Textually Explicit and Lightweight Language.”
 It’s a compiled, general-purpose programming language that prioritizes readability and explicitness over brevity.
 Built as a wrapper over Rust, TELL aims to make systems-level performance accessible through a simplified and expressive syntax.